microsoft/vscode-docs/docs/languages/javascript.md

 * **Explicit Project - with jsconfig.json**: A JavaScript project is defined via a `jsconfig.json` file.
 The presence of such a file in a directory indicates that the directory is the root of a JavaScript project.
 The file itself can optionally list the files belonging to the project, the files to be excluded from the project, as well as compiler options (see below).

 The JavaScript experience is much better when you have a `jsconfig.json` file in your workspace that defines the project context.
 For this reason, we provide a hint to create a `jsconfig.json` file when you open a JavaScript file in a fresh workspace.
-The `jsconfig.json` file corresponds to the [tsconfig.json](https://github.com/Microsoft/TypeScript/wiki/tsconfig.json) file with the attribute `allowJS` implicitly set to `true`.
+The `jsconfig.json` file corresponds to a TypeScript project [tsconfig.json](https://github.com/Microsoft/TypeScript/wiki/tsconfig.json) file with the attribute `allowJS` implicitly set to `true`.
 If no `files` attribute is present, then this defaults to including all files in the containing directory and subdirectories.
 When a `files" attribute is specified, only those files are included.

 Make sure that you place the `jsconfig.json` at the root of your JavaScript project and not just at the root of your workspace.
 Below is a `jsconfig.json` file which defines the JavaScript `target` to be `ES6` and the `exclude` attribute excludes the `node_modules` folder.